CzarMich/ALUR/CONTRIBUTING.md

 ## 🙌 Thank You!

-Your help makes this project better for the whole digital health community.
+Your help makes this project better for the entire digital health community.